Sebastian Ryall

-Sebastian "Seb" Ryall (born 18 July 1989) is an Australian professional football (soccer) player who plays as a defender, most recently for Sydney Olympic.
+Sebastian John Henry Ryall (born 18 July 1989) is an Australian former professional soccer player who played as a centre-back or right-back.

 Club career

 Melbourne Victory

 Ryall played junior football for West Pymble Football Club and Northern Spirit FC in Sydney.
-Ryall later played for the AIS in the Victorian Premier League before signing for Melbourne Victory on a 2-year contract in August 2007.
+Ryall later played for the AIS in the Victorian Premier League before signing for Melbourne Victory on a two-year contract in August 2007.

 He made his first appearance for the club in their Round three match against Adelaide United and played in their Grand Final win over Adelaide in March 2009.
-In April 2009 he signed with Sydney FC for the 2009/2010 A-League campaign.
+In April 2009 he signed with Sydney FC for the A-League 2009–10 campaign.

 Sydney FC

 He made his first start for Sydney FC after coming back from his suspension in their Round 5, 2–1 loss to Gold Coast United.

 He re-signed with Sydney FC for a further two seasons, on 24 August 2010.